 1975 -- Bill Barber notched his second career hat trick and four points and Wayne Stephenson stopped 26 of 28 shots as the Flyers blasted the New York Rangers 7-2 at Madison Square Garden.

-Tom Bladon and Gary Dornhoefer also tallied for the visitors as Philadelphia burned Eddie Giacomin for seven goals on 25 shots.
+Tom Bladon and Gary Dornhoefer also tallied for the visitors, as Philadelphia burned Eddie Giacomin for seven goals on 25 shots.

-1977 -- Bill Barber beat Mike Veisor early in the third period to tie the game and Bernie Parent made 28 saves to help the Flyers salvage a point in a 2-2 tie with the Chicago Blackhawks at Chicago Stadium.
+1977 -- Bill Barber beat Mike Veisor early in the third period to tie the game and Bernie Parent made 28 saves to help the Flyers salvage a point in a 2-2 draw with the Chicago Blackhawks at Chicago Stadium.

 Denis Savard gave the Hawks an early lead in the opening period before Reggie Leach and John Marks traded goals in the middle session to make it a 2-1 Chicago advantage heading into the third.
-The shutout was Parent's 47th in a Flyers' uniform.

 1978 -- Behn Wilson and Bill Barber each scored a pair of goals and Bernie Parent made 25 saves to post his 51st career regular season shutout in a 5-0 blanking of the Toronto Maple Leafs at the Spectrum.

-1980 -- Bill Barber scored once and assisted on three other goals, Tim Kerr scored his first NHL goal, and Rick St. Croix stopped 24 of 25 shots in a 6-1 thumping of the Hartford Whalers at the Spectrum.
+1980 -- Bill Barber scored once and assisted on three other goals, Tim Kerr notched his first NHL goal, and Rick St. Croix stopped 24 of 25 shots in a 6-1 thumping of the Hartford Whalers at the Spectrum.

 1986 -- Peter Zezel scored the eventual game-winning goal late in the second period and rookie Ron Hextall stopped 29 of 30 shots to lead the Flyers to a 4-1 victory over the Minnesota North Stars at the Spectrum.